-Please refer to the 2024 NZ Mixed Competition Draw for full rules and competition information.
+Please refer to the 2025 NZ Mixed Championship Draw for full rules and competition information.

 Game Information and Timing

-- 12 teams are entered, split into two pools of six.
+- 11 teams are entered, split into two pools of five and six teams.

 - All games will be played under WCF rules, including the no-tick rule.